react-boilerplate/react-boilerplate/README.md

 ### Unit testing

-Unit tests live in the `test` directory, and are run with `npm test`.
+Unit tests live in the `test` directory, and are run with `npm run test`.
 There are two files in there already, testing that the current AppActions and Reducers are working correctly.
 Mocha is used as a unit testing framework, check out the official [documentation](http://mochajs.org)!

 ## Files in the root folder